NicoIIT/esphome-ble_adv_proxy/README.md

 [23:09:41][W][esp32_ble_tracker:125]: Too many BLE events to process.
 Some devices may not show up.
 [23:09:41][W][esp32_ble_tracker:125]: Too many BLE events to process.
 Some devices may not show up.
 ```
-The `esp32_ble_tracker` is forced included by this component in order to handle the scanning part.
+The `esp32_ble_tracker` is forced included by this component in order to handle the scanning part, it is also included in default Bluetooth Proxy config.
-Still the default scan parameters defined in this component may not be accurate to handle the needs of our devices that publish a LOT of Advertising messgaes in a short amount of time.
+Still the default scan parameters defined in this component may not be accurate to handle the needs of our devices that publish a LOT of Advertising messages in a short amount of time.
 You can decrease them in order to get ride of the warnings by defining the esp32_ble_tracker and its scan parameters:

 ```yaml
 esp32_ble_tracker: